A Survey on Uncertainty Quantification Methods for Deep Learning: Types of uncertainty source

-For example, for spatiotemporal data, collected from various space and airborne platforms (e.g., CubeSat, UAVs), the data uncertainty may result not only from the sensor errors associated with the data acquisition devices but also from the fact that data is acquired in a digital format (which is discrete in nature) \cite{cheng2014managing} even though the underlying phenomenon is continuous.
-The uncertainty of the representation of an object’s movement is also affected by the frequency with which location samples are taken, i.e., the sample rate \cite{pfoser1999capturing}.
-Uncertainty in the data can also accumulate from multiple sources and may be propagated into the model.
+Data uncertainty (a.k.a aleatoric uncertainty) arises from inherent data randomness, noise, or class confusion (i.e., the same feature value can correspond to different classes in the sample distribution).
+It is irreducible even with more training data \cite{yarin2016uncertainty}.
+Randomness or noise in data can arise in data acquisition due to instrument errors, data transmission errors, and inappropriate data storage and formatting \cite{hariri2019uncertainty}.} For example, for spatiotemporal data collected from various space and airborne platforms (e.g., CubeSat, UAVs), the data uncertainty may result from the sensor errors associated with the data acquisition devices and the fact that data are acquired in a digital format (which is discrete in nature) \cite{cheng2014managing} even though the underlying process is continuous.